kammitama5/kammitama5.github.io/_posts/2021-9-02-Thursday-September-2nd.md

 ## A pirate obsession
 - Are you obsessed with pirates and sailing?
 Well, you may very well be an isogenist!
 As it turns out, this community is *very* obsessed with pirates, the sea, and other such things.
+I can't stop laughing; it's SO much fun!
 Helms a lee!

 ## Google PhD Summit
 - I was invited to the Google PhD summit.
 It was sort of overlapping with my classes, so I couldn't attend everything, but one of my questions was asked first,